 If your employees need to be medically underwritten, we’ll either use a medical declaration form or ask them to take part in a Teleinterview.
-We may need more evidence, but employees are usually covered for a period of 90 days (up to a maximum of £1million), while medical underwriting is being completed, subject to any pre-existing conditions.
+We may need more evidence, but employees are usually covered for a period of 90 days (up to a maximum of £1million, above the schemes free cover limit or member’s previously underwritten benefit, whichever is higher), while medical underwriting is being completed, subject to any pre-existing conditions.

-If one of your employees is off work due to illness or injury, cover can continue to normal retirement age as long as premiums continue and a contract of employment is maintained.
+If one of your employees is off work due to illness or injury, cover can continue to the policy’s cease age as long as premiums continue and a contract of employment is maintained.
 If absence is for any other reason, cover may continue up to a maximum of 36 months.